-All information, regardless of the form or format, which is created, acquired or used in support of State of Nebraska's business activities, must be used for state business only.
-Agency information is an asset and must be protected from its creation through its useful life, and to its authorized disposal in accordance with the Records Management Act and your agency's retention schedule.
+All information, regardless of the form or format, which is created, acquired or used in support of State of Nebraska's business activities, must be used for official business only.
+Agency\information is an asset and must be protected from its creation through its useful life, and to its authorized disposal in accordance with the Records Management Act and your agency's retention schedule.
 State information must be maintained in a secure, accurate, and reliable manner and be readily available for authorized use.
 Information must be classified and protected based on its importance to business activities, risks, and security best practices.
+(See NITC Data Security Standard.)

-Sharing Information Outside the Agency
+Sharing Non-public Information Outside the Agency